pingdomserver/docker-scout/README.md

 The `--privileged` flag will allow gathering the disk capacity metrics from the host.

-The [docker plugin](https://scoutapp.com/plugin_urls/10591-docker-monitoring) requires reading from the `/host/sys/fs/cgroup` (mounted above).
+The [docker plugin](https://scoutapp.com/xscout/plugin_urls/19761-docker-monitor) requires reading from `/host/var/run/docker.sock` (mounted above).
 This mounting is unnecessary if the docker plugin will not be in use.

 ### scoutd config options